Daniel Cox

 Daniel Mark L. Cox (born 28 September 1990 in Lincoln, England), is a British tennis player.

 While playing tennis for Lincolnshire, he first came into international prominence when he reached the finals of Le Petit As, Tarbes.
-A right-hander who favours slow hardcourts, but seems to be comfortable on all surfaces, Cox recently chose Marco Tennis Academy, in Marbella, as a training base, favouring the warm weather training in Spain over that in the United Kingdom.
+A right-hander who favours slow hardcourts, but seems to be comfortable on all surfaces, Cox choices to train at the Marco Tennis Academy, in Marbella, as a training base, favouring the warm weather training in Spain over that in the United Kingdom.

 Career

 2006

 Daniel spent the first few months of the year attempting to qualify for various Futures and Satellite tournaments.
 Although he came across little success initially, he finally qualified for a Futures event in Portugal before losing in the first round to an ATP top 500 player.

 He took very little time to adjust himself to the 18-and-under circuits when he finally made his debut in April.
 He reached the semi-finals of a Grade 5 tournament in Sutton and followed it by a finals appearance in a Grade 5 tournament in Nottingham the very next week.